fitnr/get-tiger/README.md

 * The AWATER (water area) and ALAND (land area) fields are given in square meters.
 The Shapefile format has trouble with values more than nine digits long, so these will trigger warnings in `ogrogr`.
 The Makefile adds LANDKM and WATERKM fields (the same data in square kilometers) to get around this issue.
 Also, `get-tiger` squelches the warning messages on these operations.
 * Where available, get-tiger will download the [cartographic boundary](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html) files, rather than [Tiger/Line](https://www.census.gov/geo/maps-data/data/tiger-line.html) files.
 The cartographic files are clipped to the shoreline, Tiger/Line files are not.
 If you would prefer the Tiger/Line files, open an issue and I'll add a way to download them.
 * Run tasks with the `--jobs` option (e.g. `make --jobs 3`) to take advantage of a fast connection and/or computer.
-* Downloading data for blockgroups requires downloading data county-by-county.
+* Downloading data for blockgroups, area water, linear water, or roads requires downloading data county-by-county.
 This means get-tiger needs a list of all the counties in the US.
-A list of 2014 counties is included.
-If you're downloading blockgroups for other years, run `make countyfips YEAR=2525` before running `make BG`.
+A list of 2013 & 2014 counties is included.
+If you're downloading blockgroups for other years, run `make counties/2020.ini YEAR=2020` before running `make BG YEAR=2020` or `make AREAWATER YEAR=2020`.

 ## License